flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 Each tile can be **flipped horizontally and/or vertically** and have a **priority** set.

-In the example shown, you will notice that the selected area for display is not a square... *It doesn't have to be!*.
+In the example shown [@fig-background_map], you will notice that the selected area for display is not a square... *It doesn't have to be!*.
 The VDP allows to set up horizontal scrolling values for the whole frame, each individual scan-line or every eight pixels.
 This means that developers can shape the selected area like a rhomboid and alter its angles as the player moves to simulate **perspective effects**.
 Tricks like this do not corrupt the plane; the VDP fetches each selected horizontal line and constructs a regular frame from it.

 #### Foreground {.tab}